The following professionals lent their expertise to this article:

 RN to MSN Programs

-Currently, there is no quality RN to MSN programs in the DC area.
+There are currently no RN to MSN programs offered by nursing schools in the D.C. area.

 Traditional MSN Programs (Master of Science in Nursing)